joey1463/C3-C4/README.md

 - **Purpose**: Computes and analyzes motif enrichment for genes that are consistently partitioned into the bundle sheath in both rice and sorghum.
 This script extends the analysis to include orthologs from other C3 grasses.
 - **Main Functions**:
-  - Read in required data for multiple species (Claxum, Rice, Sorghum, Barley, Brachy)
+  - Read in required data for multiple species (Chasmanthium, Rice, Sorghum, Barley, Brachypodium)
   - Use AME from the MEME suite to assess cis-regulatory enrichment within their promoters
   - Plot and export outcomes